-The selection window is located either to the left or right side of the screen after successfully entering the password.
+The selection window is located to either the left or right side of the screen after successfully entering the password.
 It presents prompts and menu selections.
-The Main Menu is shown in Figures 7.5 & 7.6.
-The Main Menu will remain displayed for a configurable amount of time or unit the togout key is pressed.
+The Main Menu is shown in Figure 7.5.
+The Main Menu will remain displayed for a configurable amount of time or until the logout key is pressed.